-The town of Hygiene, situated in the center of the valley at 75th Street, is named after Hygieia, Greek goddess of health and cleanliness.
+The town of Hygiene, situated in the center of the valley at 75th Street and Hygiene Road, is named after Hygieia, Greek goddess of health and cleanliness.
 The town’s original claim to fame was the Hygienic House, a sanitarium built in 1881 for patients seeking clean, high elevation mountain air.

 Geologically speaking, the St. Vrain River Valley stretches southeastward from the town of Lyons towards the city of Longmont.
 It is a broad and shallow grassy valley which follows and was created by the St. Vrain River.
 The valley floor is covered by the alluvial soils and gravels of the river’s flood plain.
 Notably, outcrop of bedrock is absent on the floor of the valley, yet to the south of the intersection of Hygiene Road and 61st Street, the Hygiene Sandstone of the Cretaceous Pierre Shale can be observed on the valley’s southern slope as a prominent north-trending ridge commonly referred to as the Hygiene Hogback.

 Dr. Louise Kiteley is a geologist who has been studying the Hygiene Hogback for the past several years.
-Dr. Kiteley says that this particular hogback is unique in the geologic history of the Front Range.
-It is 60 million years old and is one of the few places where this geologic formation is on the surface.
-This formation is part of the delta which was formed by runoff from the Rocky Mountains into the Pierre Seaway– the salt water sea which ran from Canada to the present day Gulf of Mexico.
+Dr. Kiteley notes that this particular hogback is unique in the geologic history of the Front Range.
+It is 60 million years old, and one of the few sites where this geologic formation is found on the surface.
+This formation is part of the delta that was formed by runoff from the Rocky Mountains into the Pierre Seaway– the saltwater sea that ran from Canada to the present-day Gulf of Mexico.
 The geomorphology of this formation is as important to geologists as ancient archaeological sites like Mesa Verde are to archaeologists.
 The geologic formation of which the Hygiene Hogback is part cuts across the St. Vrain Valley.
 If gravel mining operations in the valley encounter the top of the sandstone formation, mining operations should be halted in the area such as would be the case if ancient archaeological ruins were discovered during a mining operation.
-We should insist that the special use permit include restrictions if the ancient sandstone formation is encountered in order to allow for geologic study.
+The special use permit should include restrictions that allow for geologic study if the ancient sandstone formation is encountered.
 Boreholes for dewatering wells should have the well logs reviewed before mining operations begin.